-New Public Transpor New Public Transportation Services Beyond the ADA Enhancing paratransit beyond ADA complementary paratransit services can be eligible under New Freedom in several ways as long as the services provided meet the definition of "new:" minimum ef the Expansion of paratransit service parameters beyond the three-fourths mile required by the ADA; ADA Expansion of current hours of operation for ADA paratransit services that are beyond those provided on fixed-route services; Incremental cost of providing same day service; Incremental cost of making door-to-door service available to all eligible ADA paratransit riders, but not as a reasonable modification for individual riders in an otherwise curb-to-curb system; Enhancement of the level of service by providing escorts or assisting riders through the door of their destination; Acquisition of vehicles and equipment designed to accommodate mobility aids that exceed the dimensions and weight ratings established for common wheelchairs under the ADA and labor costs of aides to help drivers assist passengers with over-sized wheelchairs.
+New Public Transpor New Public Transportation Services Beyond the ADA Enhancing paratransit beyond ADA complementary paratransit services can be eligible under New Freedom in several ways as long as the services provided meet the definition of "new:" minimum Expansion of paratransit service parameters beyond the three-fourths mile required by the ADA; ADA Expansion of current hours of operation for ADA paratransit services that are beyond those provided on fixed-route services; ■ Incremental cost of providing same day service; Incremental cost of making door-to-door service available to all eligible ADA paratransit riders, but not as a reasonable modification for individual riders in an otherwise curb-to-curb system; Enhancement of the level of service by providing escorts or assisting riders through the door of their destination; Acquisition of vehicles and equipment designed to accommodate mobility aids that exceed the dimensions and weight ratings established for common wheelchairs under the ADA and labor costs of aides to help drivers assist passengers with over-sized wheelchairs.
 This would permit the acquisition of lifts with a larger capacity, as well as modifications to lifts with a 600 lb design load, and the acquisition of heavier-duty vehicles for paratransit and/or demand-response service; and Installation of additional securement locations in public buses beyond what is required by the ADA.
 Feeder services New "feeder" service (transit service that provides access) to commuter rail, commuter bus, intercity rail, and intercity bus stations, for which complementary paratransit service is not required under the ADA.

-New Public Transpor New Public Transportation Services Beyond the ADA (continued) Making accessibility improvements to transit and intermodal stations not designated as key stations Improvements for accessibility at existing transportation facilities that are not designated as key stations established under 49 CFR 37.43 as part of an alteration or renovation to an existing station, so long as the projects are clearly intended to remove barriers that would otherwise have remained.
-New Freedom funds are eligible to be used for new accessibility enhancements that remove barriers to individuals with disabilities so they may access greater portions of public transportation systems, such as fixed-route bus service, commuter rail, light rail and rapid rail.
-This may include: Building an accessible path to a bus stop that is currently inaccessible, including curbcuts, sidewalks, accessible pedestrian signals or other accessible features, Adding an elevator or ramps, detectable warnings, or other accessibility improvements to a non-key station that are not otherwise required under the ADA, Improving signage, or wayfinding technology, or Implementation of other technology improvements that enhance accessibility for people with disabilities including Intelligent Transportation Systems (ITS).
+New Public Transpor New Public Transportation Services Beyond the ADA (continued) Making accessibility Improvements for accessibility at existing transportation facilities that are not designated as key stations improvements to established under 49 CFR 37.47, 37.51, or 37.53, and that are not required under 49 CFR 37.43 as part of an transit and alteration or renovation to an existing station, so long as the projects are clearly intended to remove barriers that intermodal stations would otherwise have remained.
+New Freedom funds are eligible to be used for new accessibility enhancements not designated as key that remove barriers to individuals with disabilities so they may access greater portions of public transportation stations systems, such as fixed-route bus service, commuter rail, light rail and rapid rail.
+This may include: ■ Building an accessible path to a bus stop that is currently inaccessible, including curbcuts, sidewalks, accessible pedestrian signals or other accessible features, Adding an elevator or ramps, detectable warnings, or other accessibility improvements to a non-key station that are not otherwise required under the ADA, Improving signage, or wayfinding technology, or - Implementation of other technology improvements that enhance accessibility for people with disabilities including Intelligent Transportation Systems (ITS).
 Travel training New training programs for individual users on awareness, knowledge, and skills of public and alternative transportation options available in their communities.
 This includes travel instruction and travel training services.